Puppet-Finland/terraform-aws_instance_wrapper/README.md

 * **custom_provisioning_scripts**: a list of scripts on the local filesystem to copy and execute on the remote hosts.
 Note that the scripts must call sudo by themselves if they need to elevate their privileges.
 This is the normal behavior in Terraform.
 * **tags**: extra tags to add to the instance; note that this module sets "Name" = "<hostname>" tag automatically.
 * **install_puppet_agent**: install Puppet agent.
 Defaults to true.
+* **puppetmaster_ip**: IP address of the Puppet server.
+Not set by default which is ok if you are not using a Puppet server or if it can be found using the built-in default name ("puppet").

 Example usage: